Warwick Veterans High School

 Warwick Veterans High School was a secondary school in Warwick, Rhode Island.
+It was a part of Warwick Public Schools.

 The school building is two stories high and features eight wings of classrooms.
 The logo for all Vets "Hurricane" teams was a reverse-rotating hurricane symbol.
 School colors were blue, gold, and white.
 The school held grades 9–12 until 2016, when it closed due to declining enrollment and the building was converted to a junior high school.
 The school had an enrollment of over one thousand students, and its principal when it was converted was Gerald Habershaw.

 The school was opened in 1956 as a response to a booming Warwick population — the previous high schools (which came to be known as Samuel Gorton Junior High and Aldrich Junior High and also Lockwood Junior High which has been converted to condos) were too small for the large number of incoming students.
 In the late 1960s, the 900 wing extension was added to the school.
 Two additional high schools were constructed to answer Warwick's population increase, Pilgrim High School in 1962 and Toll Gate High School in 1972.

 Athletics

-In 2000, a swim team was created.
-The initiators of this were Katherine McLaughlin and Kristen Carpenter-Azeveto, who swam inter-murally with Pilgrim since their sophomore year.
-They were co-captains for their Senior year in the 2000 and 2001 season.

 The girls' field hockey team was the 2005 division and state champions.
 Additionally, the boys' outdoor track team were city champions for thirteen straight years and division B champions for four years.
 The freshman football team reached the championship game in two consecutive years (2004–05 & 2005–06) but lost both games to crosstown rivals Pilgrim High School and William E. Tolman High School of Pawtucket.

 The Warwick Vets Cheerleading program was very active until 2016.
-The Varsity team took 1st place in the RI State competition from 1999–2007.
+The Varsity team took 1st place in the RI State competition from 1998–2007.

 In 2007, the boys basketball team had its first thousand-point scorer in several years.
 In 2008, the girls soccer team made it to the Division 1 state semi-finals.

 In 2010, the basketball team won their first game in over 23 years.
-Thanks to the leading scorer, Anita Waxen, they got their first basketball championship.
 In 2011, the school joined in the 2nd phase of RI Unified Basketball, a collaboration with RI Special Olympics and the RI Interscholastic League.
 This program is a national model that promotes a Varsity level co-ed team to have students with disabilities play with non-disabled peers on the same team.
 In their first regular season, the team was undefeated.
 They went on to the playoffs as a Division I team and were defeated in the final championship round by 1 point at the buzzer and placed 2nd in the State out of 18 teams.